PricelessToolkit/PirBOX-MAX/README.md

 //////////////////////////// Logic //////////////////////////////////////

 #define Power             "Battery"  // Can be "Battery" or "External"
 #define TwoWayCom         "False"    // "True" or "False", If True, after sending sensor data, it will go into receiver mode and will wait "KeepPowerON_Time" for commands.
 #define KeepPowerON_Time   15        // Waiting xx seconds to receive command; if no command is received after KeepPowerON_Time it will power off.
 #define RelayOn_Time       1         // How much time relays will keep contact.
+#define Command_ACK       "false"    // Acknowledgement of received command (if "true" Sends back relay command "01","10" or "11")
 #define Invert_RSW1_Logic "false"    // If "true", Reed Switch 1 logic will be inverted.
 #define Invert_RSW2_Logic "false"    // If "true", Reed Switch 2 logic will be inverted.

 ////////////////////////////// LORA CONFIG //////////////////////////////